 - 4 ounces unsalted butter softened

-- 3 eggs, warmed for 10 minutes in hot tap water before using
+- 3 in eggs warmed for 10 minutes hot tap water before using

 - 1 tablespoons Meyer lemon zest